valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-frontend-libraries.md

   'resultingDocumentProcessVariableName'.
 This plugin stores the generated document locally, and other plugins can be used to send it to another service.

+* **Warning added to SmartDocuments plugin action 'generate document'**

+  The warning is related to the field `resultingDocumentProcessVariableName`, and states 'This action generates a temporary file.
+It needs to be stored in a following task.'

 * **Tooltips in @valtimo/user-interface**

   Tooltip functionality has been added to the input components of the `@valtimo/user-interface` library.

+* **Required fields in @valtimo/user-interface**

+  All input components now display a required asterisk when the required input is `true`.

+* **Documenten API plugin added to @valtimo/plugin**

+  The Documenten API plugin has been added and supports plugin configuration and configuration for the action `store-temp-document`.

 ## Bugfixes